duckdb/duckdb-web/docs/configuration/pragmas.md

 ---
 layout: docu
 title: Pragmas
+redirect_from:
+  - /docs/sql/pragmas
+  - /docs/sql/pragmas/
 ---

 The `PRAGMA` statement is an SQL extension adopted by DuckDB from SQLite. `PRAGMA` statements can be issued in a similar manner to regular SQL statements. `PRAGMA` commands may alter the internal state of the database engine, and can influence the subsequent execution or behavior of the engine.

 `PRAGMA` statements that assign a value to an option can also be issued using the [`SET` statement](statements/set) and the value of an option can be retrieved using `SELECT current_setting(option_name)`.

+For DuckDB's built in configuration options, see the [Configuration Reference](overview#configuration-reference).

 ## List of Supported `PRAGMA` Statements